ExploreASL/Documentation/docs/Tutorials-ASL-BIDS.md

     | **Type**         | `INTEGER`             |
     | **Default**      | `1`                   |

 In the following examples, we want to show how you can use the revised import workflow and how the conventional processing is done now.
+Another example for the import module is shown in the [basics tutorial](https://exploreasl.github.io/Documentation/latest/Tutorials-Basics/).

 ----
 ## DICOM source data